52-4 District Court – Troy, Michigan

 The Troy District Court on W. Big Beaver in Troy, Michigan

 The 52-4 District Court in Troy is located at 520 West Big Beaver Road.
 This court covers the east part of central Oakland County.
 All traffic, misdemeanors, and felony offenses in Troy and Clawson’s cities are handled there.
-This is a busy court.
-It has two judges and two magistrates.
+The court is busy and has two judges and two magistrates.
 The judges in this court have a reputation for fairness and moderation.
 These judges can and will be tough when necessary.
 However, they are compassionate and thoughtful, as well.
-This is a pleasant court to work in because you know everyone is given a full and fair hearing.
+The judges in the Troy District Court generally give everyone a full and fair hearing; however, sometimes, those defendants facing misdemeanor and felony charges are mischaracterized and mistreated.

-The misdemeanor offenses that are heard in the 52-4 District Court range from drunk driving, OWI in Troy, DUI, retail fraud, certain traffic offenses such as driving on a suspended license and no valid operator’s license on person, assault and battery, domestic violence, disorderly person, weapons charges, and more.
-Felony offenses can range from certain drug offenses, drunk driving 3rd offense, identity theft, using a stolen credit card, felonious assault, and rape and murder.
+The misdemeanor offenses handled by the 52-4 District Court range from drunk driving, OWI/DUI, retail fraud, certain traffic offenses such as driving on a suspended license and no valid operator’s license on person, assault and battery, domestic violence, disorderly person, weapons charges, and more.
+Felony offenses can range from certain drug offenses, OWI 3rd offense (felony drunk driving), identity theft, using a stolen credit card, felonious assault, and rape and murder.
 This court also has a Sobriety Court Program designed to help people with substance abuse problems.
 The judges in this court will also consider alternative programs such as the Holmes Youthful Trainee Act (HYTA) and 7411 (for drug offenses).

 The Judges of the 52-4 District Court